Business Tips | How To Prepare For Your Freelance Career

-Freelancing is a life of freedom, of sampling from many plates, and of feast or famine.
+Freelancing can be a life of freedom, of sampling from many plates, and of feast or famine.
 There are no sure bets in freelancing.
 Like anything, it comes with a set of positives and negatives, but one thing is for certain – if freelancing is the path you’d like to take, you’ve got to prepare for best results.

 Longtime freelancer Nick Girard has shared some valuable tips to help you get started as a freelancer on a good note and hedge your bets for success at a sometimes uncertain career path.